babaniyi/babaniyi.github.io/_posts/2023-03-22-designing-a-recommendation-system-for-search-in-ecommerce.md

-To construct a data point, we randomly choose a text query - image pair and $n-1$ negative text queries since our input is the text query.
+To construct a data point, we randomly choose a text query - image pair and \(n-1\) negative text queries since our input is the text query.
 To select a positive image, we have the following options:

-- <b>Use human judgement:</b> Here, we rely on humans manually finding similar search query-image pairs.
+- **Use human judgement:** Here, we rely on humans manually finding similar search query-image pairs.
 The advantage is that we have accurate correctly labelled data however it is time-consuming and expensive.
-- <b>Use interactions such as user clicks, purchases as proxy for similarity:</b> This approach does not require manual and can generate data automatically when a user interacts (clicks, purchase) an image.
+- **Use interactions such as user clicks, purchases as proxy for similarity:** This approach does not require manual and can generate data automatically when a user interacts (clicks, purchase) an image.
 We assume similarity is based on interaction dara and the interacted image is similar to the search query.
 However, interactions data is very noisy as users sometimes click on images even when it is not similar to thee text query.
 Also, the data is very sparse and these problems in turn leads to poor performance.

 ## 3.3 Ranking and loss computation